Related Links

 When blue light and red light are added, it creates the color purple.
 So when you see the color purple, your blue and your red cone cells are both stimulated.

 What about white?
 If you have seen a rainbow, or the colors produced when sunlight passes through a prism, you have seen for yourself that white light can be separated into different colors.
 Adding blue, green, and red light together produces white light.
 If you take three flashlights and put red, blue, and green filters on them, and shine them all on the same spot, the combined colors produce white light.
 Any two colors whose light together produces white are called complementary colors.
-Examples are red and green, blue and orange, yellow and purple.
+Examples are red and cyan, green and magenta, blue and yellow.
 Note that one color in the combination is a primary color, while the other is a mix of the other two primary colors.
 When you look at a white image, all three types of cones are stimulated.
 In other words, the brain interprets the combined input from all three types of cones and tells you that "the color is white."
+Note that the way colors of light combine is called additive color mixing, where the three primary colors combine to make white.
+This is different from the subtractive color mixing you may have learned about when mixing paints together in art class, where if you mix the primary colors together, you will get black.

 Why is the afterimage blue-green?
 When you look at the white surface after staring at the red-colored object, your eyes will essentially receive equal doses of red, green, and blue light coming into your eyes, but only the blue and the green cones are able to respond and tell your brain what you are seeing.
 Because of cone cell fatigue, the input from the red cones is missing from the region of the afterimage.
 So you see the afterimage as blue-green.
 (Here is a gross fact!
 Surgeons wear blue-green scrubs to minimize the afterimage of blood!)